Oakland Riviera photo gallery

 The studio had many aspiring engineers with bands such as Beecher Rintoul and the Winter Band started by a couple of Berkeley police officers.

 I recorded Bobby Freeman of Do You Want to Dance fame.
 Many local bands rehearsed at Freeway, too: Confunkshun, Pete and Sheila Escovedo, the Delta Wires, and Maze.
+Maze

 Automatic Man recorded there.
 It featured Michael Shrieve from Santana.
 They were managed by Lou Casablanca who was the studio manager when I first arrived.
 In March of 1975, he caused a fiasco and fled.